-The criterion is tested whether the units are ON or OFF and the machine receives a Carrier Comfort Network $^{\textcircled{R}}$ (CCN) command for an Emergency Stop.
+Criteria for Trip - The criterion is tested whether the units are ON or OFF and the machine receives a Carrier Comfort Network[®] (CCN) command for an Emergency Stop.

-Unit will stop, or not allowed to start.
+Action to be Taken - Unit will stop, or not allowed to start.

-Automatic, once a return to normal command is received.
+Reset Method - Automatic, once a return to normal command is received.

-If this condition is encountered, check for CCN Emergency Stop command.
+Possible Causes - If this condition is encountered, check for CCN Emergency Stop command.